-The National Emergency Supply Agency (NESA) is an organisation working under the Ministry of Employment and the Economy.
+The National Emergency Supply Agency (NESA) is an organisation working under the Ministry of economic affairs and employment.
 It is tasked with planning and measures related to developing and maintaining security of supply.
 The National Emergency Supply Agency operates under the oversight of the Board of Directors.

 The agency operates under the auspices of the National Emergency Supply Fund – an extra-budgetary fund used to finance state-owned stocks and a number of auxiliary arrangements undertaken to secure the technological infrastructure.